golioth/docs/docs/hardware/1-home.md

     was tested on an older version of the Golioth Zephyr SDK, but may not have been tested on the most recent commits.
 * is supported and maintained by the Golioth development team.
-You can reach out to us on [Discord](https://golioth.io/discord) for help and troubleshooting.
+You can reach out to us on [the Golioth Forum](https://forum.golioth.io) for help and troubleshooting.

 Boards in this category cover a wider range of MCUs and peripherals.